• Skip to primary navigation

 A spoon scooping homemade apple pie filling from a glass jar.

 My Grandma didn't just make any old pie filling, she made Kleeman's apple pie filling.
 After some digging I was able to find out that Kleeman's was a restaurant in Nashville, Tennessee that was apparently well known for their apple pie.
 When the restaurant went out of the business, the recipe was published in the newspaper.
 I have no idea how my Grandma got that recipe, since she didn't live in Tenneesse, but whenever she made apple pie it was always Kleeman's apple pie.
-She even shared the recipe in her cookbook that was published in 1988.
+She considered this the best apple pie filling and even shared the recipe in her cookbook that was published in 1988.

 An old cookbook showing a recipe for Kleemans apple pie.

-If you're looking to make an apple pie, this filling is a great one to use with my gluten free pie crust recipe.
+If you're looking to make an apple pie, this filling is a great one to use with my homemade pie crust recipe.
 I also have some other apple pie variations, like my apple cherry pie, apple pear pie, and apple blueberry pie which might interest you!

 Jump to: